-Let us temporarily draw back as many of those who have left the profession as we can!
-As the school officials exercising the employer's rights, the heads of educational institutions should be given the authority as well as the means to offer incentives to colleagues who left the profession early to come back and to resume teaching.
-In the event that the number of unfilled positions at a school exceeds a pre-defined share of the total faculty, head teachers should be able to draw on such incentives as higher pay, special in-kind benefits or more favourable terms of advancement - for a limited time - to bring back teachers who have either retired already or who have left the profession before reaching the age of retirement.
+As the school officials exercising the employer's rights, the heads of educational institutions should be given the authority as well as the means to offer incentives to colleagues who left the profession early to come back and resume teaching.
+They can even offer higher pay, special in-kind benefits or more favourable terms of advancement - for a limited time.